 SUSHI MASTERS Jiro Ono and his son Yoshikazu Ono in Jiro Dreams of Sushi

-Genre: Documentary; Director: David Gelb; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Magnolia Pictures
+Genre: Documentary; Director: David Gelb; Runtime (in minutes): 81; MPAA Rating: PG; Distributor: Magnolia Pictures

 Posted January 17 2015 — 5:04 PM EST